Cacao pur 100 % cérémoniel

 How Does Cacao Affect Mood?

-Many ceremonial cacao lovers report a notable impact on their mood.
-There is substantial science that explains why ceremonial cacao is so beneficial.
-Pure cacao contains beneficial neurotransmitters and neuro-modulators already present in our brain.
+That's because cacao is full of beneficial neurotransmitters and neuro-modulators.
 It also contains reuptake inhibitors that block the pathways that our bodies normally use to break down and recycle these beneficial mood altering molecules, so the good mood lasts for longer.
-In the long term, regularly working with ceremonial cacao can have therapeutic health benefits, including creating new neural pathways that change our daily experience to include more joy, love, and connection.

 Some of the top mood altering molecules in cacao include:

 Anandamide is commonly referred to as the bliss molecule, and is associated with the runner’s high effect.
-It is actually the first endocannabinoid to be discovered, and it is well known for moderating pain.
-Cacao also has N-linoleoylethanolamine, which is the reuptake inhibitor for anandamide.

 Norepinephrine is commonly referred to as the joy molecule.
-It is both a neurotransmitter and a hormone,
+It is both a neurotransmitter and a hormone.

 Serotonin - Helps with wellbeing, and creates resistance to stress.
 Cacao also has MOA inhibitors that inhibit reuptake of serotonin.